Ever feel like every chart you open is reacting to the same hidden drumbeat? That drumbeat has a name: correlation.

 When Correlations Tighten—and When They Don’t

-- Liquidity waves: During quantitative easing or dovish pivots, it’s common to see stocks and gold rise together even though they’re usually mismatched.
-The tide lifts odd boats at once.
+- Liquidity waves: During periods of quantitative easing or aggressive dovish pivots, it is common to see stocks and gold rise together, even though they normally fight for opposite sides of the inflation trade.
+When the tide of liquidity comes in, it lifts strange combinations of boats.

-- Quiet tapes: In low-volatility periods, idiosyncratic stories (earnings, sector headlines) can overwhelm the macro chorus, loosening correlations.
+- Quiet tapes: In low-volatility environments, idiosyncratic stories dominate.
+Earnings beats, M&A, sector-specific headlines, all of these can overwhelm the macro chorus and loosen otherwise tight correlations.

-- Event windows: CPI, NFP, FOMC, major earnings—these can temporarily make one asset the “sun” around which everything else orbits.
+- Event windows: CPI, NFP, FOMC, major earnings, these events temporarily turn one asset into the “sun” around which everything else orbits.
+For a few hours, correlations revolve less around long term relationships and more around how traders are positioned relative to that single release.

 Famous Cross-Asset Relationships (That Keep Paying the Rent)